Delirium Tremens (DTs) Medication

 For patients with refractory DTs, propofol has been described in case studies as effective in managing patients who are intubated.[6]
 It has effects on NMDA and GABA receptors.
 No clinical trial has demonstrated any superiority over benzodiazepines.

 Carbamazepine has been shown in some clinical trials to be effective in treating patients with minor symptoms of alcohol withdrawal and has been used extensively in Europe as monotherapy.
-No evidence exists to indicate that carbamazepine is effective in the prevention or treatment of DTs.
+There is insufficient evidence indicating that carbamazepine or other anticonvulsants are effective in the prevention or treatment of more severe manifestations of alcohol withdrawal, including DTs, but they appear to have limited side effects in this population.
+[31]

 Drugs such as esmolol and midazolam, which have a short half-life and rapid onset of action, can be administered by continuous IV infusion and have been used in critically ill patients with DTs.
 Clinical studies have not shown them to be superior, or even equal, in overall effectiveness compared with longer-acting agents.